Joy of generators

 right_source must be a callable, not a bare iterator.
 A bare iterator exhausts on the first left row; every subsequent left row would join against nothing.
 The callable forces a fresh scan per outer iteration, which is exactly what right_exec.reset() was doing in the stateful class.

-The stateful class is a coroutine written by hand. left_idx, right_idx, left_buf, right_buf are the suspended call frame. next() is resume.
+The stateful class from earlier is a coroutine written by hand. left_idx, right_idx, left_buf, right_buf are the suspended call frame. next() is resume.
 The while loop with its three zones is the dispatch table.

-Coroutines are almost always pitched as a concurrency concept: suspend execution, go do other work, and resume when the network I/O finishes.
-But that’s only half the story.
-At its core, a coroutine is a function that can be paused and resumed without losing its local state.
-Concurrency is one application.
-Incremental computation over data is another.
+Coroutines are almost always pitched as a concurrency concept.
+At their core, they are functions that can be paused and resumed without losing local state.
+Concurrency is one use.
+Incremental computation over data is another, and it is the one that matters here.

 The same idea in other languages